Scott J. Hunter

 "Has a book ever come into your life exactly when you needed it?

-(And the Monkey Lets Go might be the one—get yours for pre-order here.)
+(And the Monkey Lets Go might be the one—get your copy here.)

-I find many books haunting, but one, The Supreme Sign, may actually be haunted."
+I find many chapters in And the Monkey Let’s Go are haunting, but one, The Supreme Sign, may actually be haunted."

 Click here to read the sample chapter "The Supreme Sign" by Scott Hunter.